saidvandeklundert/notes/lists.md

 Lists are mutable, ordered sequences that can contain any object.
 The list value refers to the list itself, not the values inside the list.

+When compared to other languages, it is worth noting that the Python list is a dynamic array.

 Index and slice assignments are in-place changes.
 This means the list is modified instead of generating a new list.

 When a list is assigned to a variable, the reference to the list is assigned to that variable.